Clean Air Buses for a Sustainable Future

-Over the past twelve years, Link Transit has been on the cutting edge of operating battery electric transit buses.
-Now, a fully functional and operational fleet of full-sized, extended-range, fast-charged transit buses is a reality.
+Link Transit has prioritized being on the cutting edge of operating battery electric transit buses.
+Today, a fully functional and operational fleet of full-sized, extended-range, fast-charged transit buses is a reality, but it was a multi-year initiative to get us to where we are today.

 Originally begun in 2009 as a project funded by the American Recovery and Reinvestment Act and the TIGGER Program, Link Transit purchased five battery electric replica trolleys and two fast-chargers from E-Bus, located in Downey, CA.